peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Ulp
     public EFloat Ulp()
 Returns the unit in the last place.
-The mantissa (significand) will be 1 and the exponent will be this number's exponent.
+The significand will be 1 and the exponent will be this number's exponent.
 Returns 1 with an exponent of 0 if this number is infinity or not-a-number (NaN).

 **Returns:**

 * An arbitrary-precision binary floating-point number.

+### Increment
+    public EFloat Increment()
+Returns one added to this arbitrary-precision binary floating-point number.

+**Returns:**

+* The given arbitrary-precision binary floating-point number plus one.

+### Decrement
+    public EFloat Decrement()
+Returns one subtracted from this arbitrary-precision binary floating-point number.

+**Returns:**

+* The given arbitrary-precision binary floating-point number minus one.

 ### ToByteChecked
     public byte ToByteChecked()
-Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.

 **Returns:**